ekeminiudoh/Risevest_QA_Accessment/README.md

 4. Install Dependencies: Run the following command to install dependencies: bash mvn clean install

+5. A github yml file to run the test on Github actions pipeline.

 # Running the Tests
 You can run the tests using Maven and TestNG.